DurvalPCN/nosql-xml-layer/README.md

 <html>
 <body>
-<h1>An Abstract Layer for NOSQL and XML databases</h1>
+<h1>An Abstract Layer for NoSQL and XML databases</h1>

 The main goal of this project is < to do >.

-This project was made to be graded at the course of <a href="https://sites.google.com/a/ic.ufal.br/comp309/" target="_blank">Special Topics in Database: Management of Semistructured Data</a>, lectured by <a href="http://buscatextual.cnpq.br/buscatextual/visualizacv.do?metodo=apresentar&id=K4764054Y6" target="_blank">Professor Fabio Coutinho</a> in the <a href="http://www.ic.ufal.br" target="_blank">Institute of Computing</a> at <a href="http://www.ufal.edu.br" target="_blank">UFAL - Federal University of Alagoas</a>.
+This project was made to be graded at the course of <a href="https://sites.google.com/a/ic.ufal.br/comp309/" target="_blank">Special Topics in Database: Management of Semistructured Data</a>, lectured by <a href="http://buscatextual.cnpq.br/buscatextual/visualizacv.do?metodo=apresentar&id=K4764054Y6" target="_blank">Professor Fabio Coutinho</a> at <a href="http://www.ic.ufal.br" target="_blank">Institute of Computing</a> of <a href="http://www.ufal.edu.br" target="_blank">UFAL - Federal University of Alagoas</a>.

 In the source files, you can find: